 Plan to arrive at least 30 minutes early to allow time to get through the security screening (similar to security at the airport at some venues) and find your hearing room.
 The hearing may start or finish late, so allow extra time.

-may have been decided against you the other party may have left the venue
+- the case may have been decided against you

 - your only option is to accept the decision or seek a rehearing on another date.